leddhedd/BreakNeck/README.md

 ## What is this?

-if you have stumbled across this repo somehow in the early stages of development, and there is very little info here, a little summary of what is going on:
+if you have stumbled across this repo, you are looking at the predecessor to **ARMPITHEIGHT** , i will leave the following description of what Breakneck was below for some back-lore.

-Breakneck is a toolhead designed primarily for the Voron ecosystem, and any other front rail, front belt CoreXY Printer.
+Breakneck was a toolhead designed primarily for the Voron ecosystem, and any other front rail, front belt CoreXY Printer.
-The main features and testing focus of the toolhead are remote air cooling, and a deliberate bend in the post-extruder filament path, for the purposes of inducing a bowden-like buffering effect.
+The main features and testing focus of the toolhead were remote air cooling, and a deliberate bend in the post-extruder filament path, for the purposes of inducing a bowden-like buffering effect.

 ![image](https://github.com/leddhedd/BreakNeck/blob/main/Images/airflow%20path.png)